tensorflow/tfjs-website/docs/tutorials/training/saving-loading.md

 both provide a function [`model.save`](https://js.tensorflow.org/api/0.14.2/#tf.Model.save) that allow you to save the _topology_ and _weights_ of a model.

-> Topology: This is a file describing the architecture of a model (i.e. what operations it uses) as contains references
-> to model weights that are stored externally.
+> Topology: This is a file describing the architecture of a model (i.e. what operations it uses).
+It contains references to the models's weights which are stored externally.

 > Weights: These are binaray files that store the weights of a give model in a space efficient format.
-They are generally
-> stored in the same folder as the topology.
+They are generally stored in the same folder as the topology.

 Let's take a look at what the code for saving a model looks like